-Courtney is an associate in the Litigation and White Collar Defense Law & Internal Investigations Groups.
+Courtney is an associate in the Litigation Group.
 She received her J.D. from The Dickinson School of Law at The Pennsylvania State University and her undergraduate degree from Shippensburg University.
 While in law school, Courtney served as an Articles Editor on the Penn State Law Review.
 She also competed on the National Trial Team, where she was inducted into The Order of Barristers.
 Courtney was recognized for her high academic achievement, and was invited to join the Woolsack Honor Society, an honor set aside for those students who remain in the top fifteen percent of their law school class for five consecutive semesters.

 Prior to joining McNees, Courtney practiced at a small state and local tax litigation firm, where she focused her practice on cases involving sales, use, property, realty transfer, franchise, and Public Utility Realty Tax Act (PURTA) tax litigation issues, and achieved favorable tax refunds and settlements for clients in various industries.
 During law school, Courtney clerked at the Dauphin County District Attorney’s Office, and for a Central Pennsylvania-based general practice firm, where she was exposed to many different areas of the law.

-The Dickinson School of Law, The Pennsylvania State University (Carlisle, PA), Woolsack Honor Society, J.D.
+The Dickinson School of Law, The Pennsylvania State University (Carlisle, PA), Woolsack Honor Society, Articles Editor on the Penn State Law Review, National Trial Team, J.D.

 The Woolsack Honor Society